rajatgirotra/study/kdb_q/1_README.txt

 System command
 ==============

 q has a system command which allows you to play with q environment.
 Most of the system command accept optional arguments.
 When no arguments are provided, the default value for that option is displayed.
-Some of the example of q commands are.
+Some of the example of q system commands are.

 \l <script.q> / to load a q script or directory

 \a / list tables in the current namespace.
 See namespaces below
-\ ns / list tables in the ns namespace
+\a ns / list tables in the ns namespace

 \cd /some/path / change to directory /some/path.
 \cd / print the current directory